HeZhang1994/digital-elevation-model/README.md

-# Python for Digital Elevation Model
+# Digital Elevation Model Python Tool

 This is a **Python** implementation for transforming, projecting, visualising DEM data and reading elevation of given locations.